Multi-Symbol Forbidden Configurations: Block Matrices

 The lower bound is given by the following construction.
-We take all possible columns that have at most $(p-1)(r-1)$ non-$r^\text{th}$ symbols with at most $p-1$ of any non-$r^\text{th}$ symbol.
+We take all possible columns that have at most $(p-1)(r-1)$ symbols not equal to $r$ with at most $p-1$ of any non-$r$ symbol.
 This gives us